pcDataSpider/SpiderScope/README.md

 Software used to communicate and control DataSpider modules.

-For more information, see the [user manual](http://pcdataspider.com/assets/datasheets/SpiderScope-Manual.pdf)
+For more information, look at our [wiki](https://github.com/pcDataSpider/SpiderScope/wiki) or read the [user manual](http://pcdataspider.com/assets/datasheets/SpiderScope-Manual.pdf)